rsdoiel/antenna/archives/2024/retro_computing_2024.51.md

 date: 2024-12-19, from: Computer ads from the Past

-Your options are a programming language, a multimedia program, and a printer.
+Your options are an accounting program, a laptop, and a joystick.

 <br>